-43. The Register of Lords' Interests is printed and published in book form soon after the beginning of a new Parliament, and annually thereafter.
-As part of the preparation for the annual reprinting of the Register as a book, the Registrar sends a circular to all Members of the House inviting them to check and update their Register entry.
-But Members themselves are responsible at all times throughout the year for ensuring that their Register entry is accurate and up-to-date.

-44. Because the Register in book form goes quickly out of date, the Register is updated daily when the House is sitting, and is published online at www.publications.parliament.uk/pa/ld/ldreg.htm.
-This up-to-date online edition of the Register is also available in a loose leaf form for inspection by Members at the
+- 43. Once a year the Registrar sends a circular to all Members of the House inviting them to check and update their Register entry.
+But Members themselves are responsible at all times throughout the year for ensuring that their Register entry is accurate and up-to-date. - 44.
+The Register is updated daily when the House is sitting, and is published online at www.publications.parliament.uk/pa/ld/ldreg.htm.
+This up-to-date online edition of the Register is also available in a loose leaf form for inspection by

-3 This figure will be uprated once each Parliament, in line with retail price inflation.
+&lt;sup>3 This figure will be uprated once each Parliament, in line with retail price inflation.

-Table of the House, in the Table Office, and in the Library; and by the public in the Search Room of the Parliamentary Archives.
+Members at the Table of the House, in the Table Office, and in the Library; and by the public in the Search Room of the Parliamentary Archives.

-45. Previous editions of the Register in book form are also available online.
+45. Previous editions of the Register are also available online.